Skip to content

 1. Client writes to local PGlite via db.query('INSERT ...')

-3. Every syncInterval ms (default 5000), the client drains the outbox and sends a write message to datum-server over WebSocket
+3. Every syncInterval ms (default 5000), the client drains unsynced outbox entries (ordered by seq) and sends a write message to datum-server over WebSocket.
+Writes already in-flight are skipped.

-4. datum-server calls datum.write(edits) on PostGIS — last-write-wins on conflict
+4. datum-server applies each edit directly to PostGIS — last-write-wins on conflict

-6. datum-server listens for NOTIFY and broadcasts a delta message to all other clients whose bbox intersects the changed feature
+8. datum-server listens for NOTIFY and broadcasts a delta message to all other clients whose bbox intersects the changed feature's bounding box

 IndexedDB persistence and fast reconnect